jhudsl/OTTR_Quizzes/docs/01-intro.md

----
-title: "Course Title"
----

 # Introduction

 ## Motivation
-This course will cover

-**Target Audience:**
+## Target Audience

-The course is intended for
+The course is intended for ...

-**Curriculum:**
-The curriculum will cover

-This course was funded by
+## Curriculum

+The course covers...